cchaniotaki/google-calendar-alexa-skill/README.md

 # Google-Calendar-Alexa-Skill
-An Alexa Skill for Amazon Echo.
+An Alexa Skill for Amazon Echo by using [Flask-Ask](https://github.com/johnwheeler/flask-ask)